workingDog/pochi/README.md

 A presentation can be created using a number of tools such as *Apple Keynote, Pages or Preview*, *Microsoft PowerPoint* or *Adobe PDF tools*.
 That presentation must be saved as a PDF document for **Pochi Presenter** to use.
-In addition photos with format *png, jpg, jpeg, gif or tif* can also be loaded individually.
 A presentation can optionally require a password.
 When a password is set, **Viewers** will be asked for that password in order to view the presentation.
 The communication between the **Presenter** and the **Viewers** is made secure in this case.